MSTC-DA-IICT/Hacktoberfest2025_SkillSync_Springboot/README.md

 You can use the application.properties.example file as a reference for how to set up your configuration.

-Important: The filename must be exactly application.properties.
+Important: The filename must be exactly application.properties

 Example configuration: